Magnivelli/Hello-World/README.md

 for everybody i shall encounter here .
 I naturally never done anything like this so it can never be anything important , that i do .
+And it all being chaotic ,
+i definitively lack oversight .
+It must be awkward .